pivotal-cf/docs-pks/vsphere-configure-api.hbs.md

 This external load balancer forwards traffic to the TKGI API endpoint on ports 8443 and 9021.
 You can use any external load balancer for the TKGI API.

-To set up an external load balancer for the TKGI API, do the following after you install the Tanzu Kubernetes Grid Integrated Edition tile:
+To set up an external load balancer for the TKGI API, do the following after you install the {{  vars.product }} tile:

 1. [Retrieve the TKGI API Endpoint](#retrieve-tkgi-api)
 1. [Configure an External Load Balancer](#loadbalancer-tkgi-api)